NoriSte/ui-testing-best-practices/sections/server-communication-testing/test-front-end-with-integration-back-end-with-e2e.md

 <br/><br/>

-### Code Example 2: switching UI-Integration tests to UI-e2e tests
+### Code Example 2: switching UI integration tests to UI-E2E tests

-Sometimes, you may want to switch UI-integration tests to e2e tests.
+Sometimes, you may want to switch UI integration tests to E2E tests.

-At lower level test layers - for example when isolating tests to only the UI code - you may prefer to use cost effective UI-integration tests.
+At lower-level test layers - for example when isolating tests to only the UI code - you may prefer to use cost-effective UI integration tests.

-At higher level test layers -for example when you integrate with intermediate level services- you may need higher confidence and target the tests to the back-end.
+At higher level test layers - for example, when you integrate with intermediate level services - you may need higher confidence and target the tests to the back-end.

-You can switch focus between UI-Integration and UI-e2e by using a conditional stub.
+You can switch focus between UI integration and E2E tests by using a conditional stub.

 ```javascript
 // stub-services.js : a file that only includes a function to stub the back-end services